-105 The Act provides that the functions of the licensing authority (including its determinations) are to be taken or carried out by its Licensing Committee (except those relating to the making of a statement of licensing policy or where another of its committees has the matter referred to it).
+The Act provides that the functions of the licensing authority (including its determinations) are to be taken or carried out by its Licensing Committee (except those relating to the making of a statement of licensing policy or where another of its committees has the matter referred to it).
 The Licensing Committee may delegate these functions to sub-committees or, in appropriate cases, to officials supporting the licensing authority.
 Where licensing functions are not automatically transferred to licensing committees, the functions must be carried out by the licensing authority as a whole and not by its executive.

-Delegation of Functions
+105 Delegation of Functions

-Matters to be dealt with Sub Committee Officers Application licence for personal If a Police obje ction If no objectio n made Application licence convictions for with personal unspent All cases Application licence/club certificate for premises premises If rep a resentation relevant made If repr no esentatio relevant n made Application for provisional lf а relevant lf no relevant statement representation made representation made Application to vary premises licence/club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a Police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a Police objection All other cases Application for interim authorities If a Police objection All other cases Applications to review premises licence/club premises certificate All cases Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a police objection to a temporary event notice All cases
+Matters to be dealt with Sub Committee Officers Application for personal licence If a Police objection If no objection made Application for personal licence with unspent convictions All cases Application for premises licence/club premises certificate If a relevant representation made If no relevant representation made Application for provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence/club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a Police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a Police objection All other cases Application for interim authorities If a Police objection All other cases Applications to review All cases premises licence/club premises certificate Decision on whether a complaint is irrelevant frivolous vexatious etc. All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a police objection to a temporary event notice All cases